-Wendy Duff is a professor and Dean in the Faculty of Information where she teaches courses in the areas of archival access and community archives.
+Wendy Duff is a professor and former dean at the Faculty of Information where she teaches courses in the areas of archival access and community archives.
 Her research and publications have focused on archival access, archives and social justice, and archival users.
 In her current research she is exploring the emotional impact of archival work.